 Wednesdays - 5:45 PM -Eucharist

-Fellowship - Following Mass on the first and third Sundays.
+Fellowship - Following Sunday Mass

 Choir - Sundays 9:00 AM